Cricket-'No cowards' in Australia team, says captain Cummins

 Cummins added that it would be good to see Langer again during the test, with the former coach set to be part of the Seven Network's commentary team.

-Cummins also named the line-up to face West Indies, with Scott Boland and Marcus Harris missing out while Cameron Green was picked to play his first test in his home city of Perth.
+Cummins also named the line-up to face West Indies, with Scott Boland and Marcus Harris missing out while Cameron Green was picked to play his first test in his home city.

 "You could probably have picked the side 12 months ago, I feel like we are in a good spot," Cummins said.